-If your home or business is in a flood zone, that is considered low flood risk area.
+If your home or business is in a flood zone, that is considered a low flood risk area.
 Sadly, many homeowners decide to forgo purchasing coverage because they believe they are safe from flooding.
-Some real estate agents and some insurance agents may even say you don’t need it.
+Some real estate and insurance agents may even say you don’t need it.

 Flood Zone Maps Michigan

-I ask you to consider the facts: 20-percent of all flooding events across our nation come in areas that are considered low risk.
+I ask you to consider the facts: 20 percent of all flooding events across our nation come in areas that are considered low risk.
 After our last few major storms (Hurricane Harvey), we saw flooding in these low-risk areas.
-In 80 percent of these individuals, they had water in their home or building and didn’t have flood insurance coverage.
+In 80 percent of these individuals had water in their homes or buildings and didn’t have flood insurance coverage.

 In Harris county, nearly 135,000 homes were damaged.
 Three-fourths of these properties were considered low to moderate risk.